briansingh-mdsol/CMP/README.md

 ```

 - **$WhoisDBServerName$** is the server name of WHOIS database and is required.
 - **$OpeCoreServiceTimeOutSeconds$** is the time out in seconds to wait for starting or stopping core service.
-This is optional and default value is 30 seconds.
+This is optional and default value is 30.
 - **$RetryCoreServiceTimes$** is the retry times if starting or stopping core service failed.
-This is optional and default value is 3 times.
+This is optional and default value is 3.

 *Notice: You may consider to increase timeout and retry times to reduce core service operation failure.*